GuillaumeStaermanML/FIF/README.rst

 FIF : Functional Isolation Forest
 =========================================

 This repository hosts Python code of the Functional Isolation Forest algorithm.
 Here we provide the source code using cython/c++ and the old version in python.
-The c++ code is highly inspired from the incredible work of https://github.com/sahandha/eif and is ~40x times faster than the old version.
+The c++ code is highly inspired from the incredible work of https://github.com/sahandha/eif and is ~40x times faster than the python version.

 =========================================